1 888 370 6765

 The Church of Our Lady of Mount Carmel, where St. Valentine's relics reside.
 Source

-Many Irish folks in search of true love make a pilgrimage to the Shrine of St. Valentine in Dublin, which allegedly houses relics of Rome's original Saint Valentine, who was martyred for performing secret weddings for soldiers.
+In Ireland, many folks in search of true love make a pilgrimage to the Shrine of St. Valentine in Dublin, which allegedly houses relics of Rome's original Saint Valentine, who was martyred for performing secret weddings for soldiers.

 Italy